learn-academy-2019-bravo/intermediate-javascript-assessments-Lhosb/intermediate-js.md

 2. What is the difference between a div and a span?

-  A div is used to nest html elements.
-Span is used to group elements in order to style or perform js on them.
+   Div is used to group lines of html inside separate sections on the webpage.
+Span is used inline usually to add styling to specific elements or words inside a line of html.
+Span will not force a new html section like a Div does.

 3. What is a CSS class?
 When should you use an id instead of a class?